Hamish Armitt: Early and personal life

 He is from Glasgow, Scotland.
 He was diagnosed with type 1 diabetes aged 15 years-old.
 He studied sports marketing at the University of Stirling.

 Athletics

-He was one of Britain’s best junior runners, his time of 14 minutes for the 5km was top five all-time for his age group, and in 2025 still ranked as the sixth-fastest by a UK under-20 athlete.
+He was one of Britain’s best junior runners, his time of 14 minutes for the 5 km was top five all-time for his age group, and in 2025 still ranked as the sixth-fastest by a UK under-20 athlete.

 He had a top-ten finish in the individual U20 race was a gold medalist in the team U20 race at the 2021 European Cross Country Championships, as part of the British team including Will Barnicoat in Dublin.

 However, the high-impact of running led to stress fractures in his feet and hips and he stepped away from the sport in favour of cycling.

 Cycling

 He signed his maiden professional contract within a year of his first senior race.
 He signed for Project1 for 2024, and raced in the United Kingdom and on the continent.
 He then signed for UCI ProTeam for the 2025 season.